 FAQs

-• Sessions typically go about 45 minutes once a week.
-Some people report a noticeable reduction of their symptoms within the first 4-8 sessions and fully meet their goals anywhere from 12-20+ sessions.
-Continued appointments are sometimes appropriate to provide maintenance of new skills and change acquired, but we believe counseling should not be a “forever” process.
+• Sessions typically go about 45 minutes once or twice a week.
+Some people report a noticeable reduction of their symptoms within the first 4-8 sessions and some fully meet their goals anywhere from 12-20+ sessions.
+After that, appointments are sometimes spaced out with longer time between sessions to provide maintenance of change, and practice of new skills acquired, but we believe counseling should not be a “forever” process.
+Termination should be planned and collaborative when the client is ready.

 • We are in network with several major insurances.
 Call us for a consult and we can help you answer that.